 It goes without saying that many factors contribute to ranking a website on the top of search engine results.
 In fact, in some industries, there is very little difference in ranking factors that rank pages on page one compared to page two and onwards.

 A single factor depending on the industry can make a drastic difference to local search rankings.
 However, it has been established that citations are a very important factor for both local searches and business results since it establishes that a business is legitimate.

 Local business citations with inconsistencies can be more of a liability than an asset, especially when it comes to ranking a business or even running a social media campaign for like a Facebook business page.

 Businesses with consistent phone numbers, addresses, and name data are shown to rank higher in search engine results.
 By consistent, we mean having the same and right information across multiple locations and all websites.

 The same concept can be used for businesses that may be looking for business information.
 For instance, if you are trying to contact a business and have run into online listings that are inconsistent with an old phone number or have multiple old addresses listed, that is going to be a bad experience for you.

 You may assume that the company does not care about their image enough to update their contact information, which means they can’t be trusted.
 73% of users end up losing trust in a business if the data in their listing is incorrect.

-Businesses that care about their image and are legit tend to ensure that their online presence is consistent and accurate right down to their email address.
+Businesses that care about their image and are legit tend to ensure that their online presence is consistent and accurate right down to their email address and phone number.